 Find out more about estate planning in our guide.

 The residence nil rate band is an additional allowance for passing on the family home.
-While the allowance gives couples the opportunity to pass on up to £1 million tax-free, it has also attracted criticism for a number of complex rules and conditions – including a reduced allowance for bigger estates.
 We can show you if your estate qualifies for the residence nil rate band, and may be able to recommend changes if it does not.Find out more

 Estate planning usually involves spending and giving away money, but some people hold back because they are worried about running out in later life.
 We can show you how much money you will need to maintain your lifestyle, while taking into account other potential expenses such as the cost of long-term care.
 For this reason we usually advise our clients on estate planning as part of a discussion about their wider financial planning.Find out more

 Estate planning can save a huge amount of tax.
 Inheritance Tax is usually charged at 40% on anything above your nil rate band – so the potential tax savings can far outweigh the cost of advice.

 Taking action early means more of your money going to your beneficiaries and less to the taxman.
 There are many ways to manage, reduce or eliminate an Inheritance Tax bill, including:

 Our guide gives you more information about the different options for managing Inheritance Tax.